Create a lasting legacy with Rare Disorders NZ

 Consult a solicitor

-We recommend consulting with a solicitor to ensure your will is legally valid and your wishes are clearly stated.
+We recommend consulting with a solicitor to ensure your Will is legally valid and your wishes are clearly stated.

 Inform us